NREL/BEEAM/README.md

 Workflow
 --------

 The primary way to use BEEAM is to create and simulate a model within a graphical Modelica environment.
-Simulation results can be post-processed, if desired, using the scripts found in the `Scripts` directory.
+The `Scripts` directory provides scripts for simulation results post-processing, however, at present these scripts are not enabled for general use.
+Some scripts require data sources that are restricted to the development team, while others require modification for local use.
+The scripts will be updated prior to final release of the library.

 Executing BEEAM via co-simulation requires the following steps: